Ever tried to get a workout at home but were held back out of fear of bothering someone?

 1. Lie face down on a mat, your arms stretched out over your head.

 2. Raise your right arm and left leg about 5 inches off the ground or as far as you can comfortably.

 3. Hold it in place for 3 seconds, then relax.

 4. Repeat with your opposite arm and leg.

-Remember, when doing this exercise to squeeze your glutes and contract your lower-back muscles to help lift you higher off the ground.
+Remember, when doing this exercise, you should squeeze your glutes and lower-back muscles to help lift you higher off the ground.
 Hold for 30 seconds each time before resting your body on the mats.
 Repeat this exercise three times with 10-second rest intervals every time.